 Our first priority is to remove packaging altogether when possible and we’ve found that sometimes the best solution is to use what already exists.
 Our Ships in Product Packaging program tests and certifies products that can ship safely to customers in their original manufacturer’s packaging—without an additional Amazon box, envelope, or bag.
 This minimizes the packaging used for delivery and allows packages to take up less space in delivery vehicles, increasing our truck fill rate.

-Since 2019, more than 5.5 billion shipments were delivered without additional Amazon packaging in North America and Europe, and with nothing more than a shipping label.
+In 2024, 18 million unique products were certified for the Ships in Product packaging program and shipped to customers in North America and Europe.
 We use machine learning to identify products that will ship safely to customers this way, and work directly with selling partners to redesign their packaging so their products can test and certify for this reduced packaging program.

 Expanding paper-based packaging